MuriloKakazu/apex-fixtures/README.md

 identity(any)          | return the provided param
 any(list)              | returns a random element from the list random(min, max)       | returns a random value in a range.
-Supports `Integer`, `Long`, `Double`, `Decimal`, `Date`, `DateTime` as params cpf()                  | returns a random brazilian natural person identification number.
+Supports `Integer`, `Long`, `Double`, `Decimal`, `Date`, `DateTime` as params randomString(size)     | returns a random alphanumeric string of the specified size email(), email(domain) | returns a random email address, optionally specifying the domain cpf()                  | returns a random brazilian natural person identification number.
 Supports `.formatted()`

 #### Converters